DesyncTheThird/corne-keymap/readme.md

 ![Base](images/base.png?raw=true)
 Base layer alphas is a modified graphite layout, with home row mods, [magic/repeat keys](#dynamic-keys) on home thumb keys, and [magic punctuation keys](#magic-punctuation) under the right hand vowel cluster.

-I find it difficult to press upper row keys with my pinkies and end up alt fingering them with my ring fingers, which introduces some SFBs (`BL`, `BR`) with the default graphite layout.
-I also find the upper inner index column keys much easier to press, so I have swapped the less common keys placed there with these pinky keys.
-The `C` and `W` keys have also been swapped to place `C` next to `B` to make the common `B_C` string not a skipgram.
-Also, I don't like `E` on the ring finger, so `HEIA` is used over `HAEI`.

-> [!NOTE]
-> The keymap internally uses a QWERTY layer (specifically, the `_BASIC` layer) for combo tracking, so this `Base` layer can be modified easily without needing any changes to combo code.

-> [!WARNING]
-> However, per-key mod-tap settings and Chordal Hold config will still need to be handled separately if home row mods are changed.

 Many punctuation marks common in prose are accessible through [combos](#combos) near or on the home row.
 (These combos are accessible on almost every layer.) `Hash` is also included on base layer as I use it as a LaTeX [snippet trigger]((https://gist.github.com/DesyncTheThird/0c7a18dc6bedaf27e2627c07f0c53e17))/(reverse) leader key.

 A copy of `Tab` is placed on the right hand to reduce left hand contortions.
 The two `Tab` keys also function as `LShift` and `RShift` when held.
 The shift modifiers are applied eagerly on keydown to improve interaction with pointing devices; these eager shift modifiers do not overwrite home row mods, so you can still shift-tab with one hand.